cyberrangecz/docs/docs/user-guide-advanced/users-and-groups/roles.md

 ### Sandbox Roles

-``ROLE_KYPO-SANDBOX-SERVICE_TRAINEE``: **Sandbox trainees** cannot access any part of the sandbox agenda, but they can access sandbox topology during the game.
+``ROLE_KYPO-SANDBOX-SERVICE_TRAINEE``: **Sandbox trainees** cannot access any part of the sandbox agenda, but they can access sandbox topology during the training.
 This role is the default role of all KYPO users.

 ``ROLE_KYPO-SANDBOX-SERVICE_ORGANIZER``: **Sandbox organizers** gain access to the management of the sandbox [pools](../../user-guide-basic/sandbox-agenda/pool.md).
-These pools contain sandboxes that are assigned to a specific trainee at the start of the game.
+These pools contain sandboxes that are assigned to a specific trainee at the start of the training.

 ``ROLE_KYPO-SANDBOX-SERVICE_DESIGNER``: **Sandbox designers** can create and manage [sandbox definitions](../../user-guide-basic/sandbox-agenda/sandbox-definition.md), that can be used by a sandbox organizer to create a pool of sandboxes.